 Obi Worldphone is a company founded by former Apple CEO John Sculley.
 The company was originally named Obi Mobiles when it was founded in 2014.
 In 2015 the firm changed its name to Obi Worldphone.
 The company is targeting emerging markets through its low-cost smartphones running Google's Android operating system.
 Obi Worldphone's latest mobile launch is the MV1.
-The smartphone was launched in February 2016.
+The mobile was launched in February 2016.
 The phone comes with a 5.00-inch touchscreen display with a resolution of 720 pixels by 1280 pixels at a PPI of 294 pixels per inch.

 The Obi Worldphone MV1 is powered by 1.3GHz quad-core Qualcomm Snapdragon 212 processor and it comes with 1GB of RAM.
 The phone packs 16GB of internal storage that can be expanded up to 64GB via a microSD card.
 As far as the cameras are concerned, the Obi Worldphone MV1 packs a 8-megapixel primary camera on the rear and a 2-megapixel front shooter for selfies.